umatrivedi/risk_management_project/README.md

 ```

 # Future Work
-Implement data fetching for Bonds and Swaps.
+-Implement data fetching for Bonds and Swaps.
 This requires access to Bloomberg / Reuters Data
-Extend the system to handle additional risk metrics (e.g., Expected Shortfall).
+-Extend the system to handle additional risk metrics (e.g., Expected Shortfall).
-Integrate advanced pricing libraries for Bonds and Swaps.
+-Integrate advanced pricing libraries for Bonds and Swaps.

 # License
 This project is licensed under the MIT License